marius-mather/lessons-mlpy/README.md

 # Readme

-This is a repository for Sydney Informatics Hub's lesson materials for the "Machine learning using R workshop".
+This is a repository for Sydney Informatics Hub's lesson materials for the "Machine learning using python workshop".